anamtk/community_detection/README.md

 # community_detection
-code for examination of detection error in community analysis of beta diversity
+code for examination of detection error in community analysis of diversity